AdamSobieski/Argumentation/README.md

 ### Agentic Reasoning, Argument, and Debate

-Artificial-intelligence agents can create, send, receive, analyze, evaluate, and response to arguments and, in addition to participating in debates, can judge debates.
+Artificial-intelligence agents can create, send, receive, analyze, evaluate, and respond to arguments and, in addition to participating in debates, can judge debates.

 In multi-persona debate architectures, multiple agents, each configured to represent a distinct persona, engage in structured debates.